 If you are wondering if these potatoes are the same as taro (because they are purple too), the answer is an astounding NO. These are way better!
 Okinawan Sweet Potatoes are more flavorful, deeper in color, and not nearly as tough.

 I have been making mashed potatoes for the last couple of years for Thanksgiving, so when I got home, I searched the internet for a good Okinawan sweet potato mash recipe.
-The first one I tried was Sony’s Okinawa Sweet Potato Recipe – I don’t know how I felt about the mixing of garlic with the sweet coconut milk in that dish, but when I added Massaman Curry on top of the dish to give it a little kick, which tasted like heaven.
+The first one I tried was Sony’s Okinawa Sweet Potato Recipe – I don’t know how I felt about the mixing of garlic with the sweet coconut milk in that dish, but when I added Massaman Curry on top of the dish to give it a little kick, it tasted like heaven.

 The second time around, I adapted the above recipe for Thanksgiving.
 I wanted to take advantage of the Potato’s natural sweetness, and I wanted to make the dish more of a dessert, so I used a whole can of coconut milk this time and added a lot of cinnamon powder.
 The dish was a big hit at Thanksgiving, and it was so easy to make.
 Also, it is good either hot or cold and the purple color of the dish really makes it stand out.